pedrolucasp/t/README.md

 soon that you write all you need and quit the app, `t` will push your note to the configured git server.
 That's it.

+## Usage

+`t` uses a word to handle it's actions.

+- `l` will list your notes by it's modification date
+- `c` will create a new note using the current date.
+You can supply a title
+- `e` will edit a note, by default it will edit the last one.
+You can supply an number to be the index.

 ## Contributing

 Send me an email at